samjulien/blog/_posts/2018-08-15-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 ---
 layout: post
 title: "TypeScript 3: Tuple Ware and Into the Unknown"
-description: "TypeScript is a typed superset of Javascript.
-Learn how Typescript 3.0 improves tuples and introduces a new type!"
+description: "Learn how TypeScript 3.0, a typed superset of JavaScript, improves tuples and introduces a new type!"
 date: 2018-08-08 8:30
 category: Technical Guide, TypeScript, JavaScript
 design: